EricSchrock/co2-monitor/submissions/report.md

 you had interacting with it, etc. Also talk about what the takeaway is - why should we care about your results?
 And, it is ok for things to go wrong - what did not go right in your project, what was hard and what lessons did you learn?"

+Ideas

+* Talk about price (compared to CO2 sensor mentioned in the motivation section) (see the BOM in the repo README)
+* Talk about productionization
+  * Refactor into wall wart with a custom PCB and protective case
+  * Solution for configuring IP address of server in each sensor
+  * Drive down price with economies of scale and resource usage optimization (e.g. could use a cheaper Pi with less RAM for the hub)
+* Talk about changing our design from BLE to wifi
+  * Since sensors are wall powered instead of battery powered, power usage was not as high a priority as we initially thought in our proposal
+  * The wifi connection was easier to implement in code and we suspect it will be more user friendly as well
+* Talk about proposal timeline vs reality
+  * Initial design took longer than expect? (lots of options to choose between)
+  * HW bring up went more smoothly than expected and no 2nd prototype was needed
+  * Etc.

 ## Demo Videos